Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 Important Note: For your Travel Document Number, if you have NEXUS, make sure you check both your NEXUS number and passport number to ensure you receive your most up-to-date I-94 information, as your most recent entry to the U.S. may have been recorded under one of these documents but not the other.

-If an I-94 for your most recent trip to the U.S. appears, you would already be registered with the U.S. government and no further action would be needed on your part.
+If an I-94 for your most recent trip to the U.S. appears, you are already registered with the U.S. government and no further action is needed on your part.

-However, if no I-94 information appears or if the only I-94 information that appears is for previous trips, you would not be registered with USCIS and would need to register through the USCIS online portal.
+However, if no I-94 information appears or if the only I-94 information that appears is for previous trips, you are not registered with USCIS and need to register through the USCIS online portal.

 If you are unable to determine with certainty if you have been issued an I-94 for your most recent trip to the United States, it is recommended that you register online with USCIS by following the steps below to avoid potential issues.